Which Order Below Reflects The Correct Procedure For Gram Staining

 10 min read

 After rinsing with water, the next step is to apply Gram's iodine, which acts as a mordant.
 The iodine forms a complex with the crystal violet, making the stain more effective, especially in Gram-positive bacteria.
-Still, following another rinse, the slide is treated with a decolorizing agent, typically alcohol or acetone.
+Day to day, following another rinse, the slide is treated with a decolorizing agent, typically alcohol or acetone.
 This step is critical: it removes the stain from Gram-negative bacteria but not from Gram-positive bacteria, whose thicker peptidoglycan layer retains the crystal violet-iodine complex.

 Quick note before moving on.